jorgekorgut/micro-aevol2/README.md

 `prot_start`).
 At the end of this we had working code again, that would run approximately 1.6x faster.

+#### TODO

-TODO: highlight with benchmark results
+- highlight with benchmark results
+- mention clean_population_metadata
+- use nvprof output to compare functions
+- use atomicAdd to parallelize sparse_*